-Resolving anti-social behaviour quickly ensures our tenants feel safe in their homes and improves the neighbourhood.
+Resolving anti-social behaviour helps ensure our tenants feel safe in their homes and improves the neighbourhood.

-By ensuring our tenants continue to have access to associated services such as the Police, noise and mediation teams, and that we liaise effectively with them.
+We are delighted to achieve 100%.
+We will ensure our tenants continue to have access to associated services such as the Police, noise and mediation teams, and that we liaise effectively with them.